Independent Component Discovery in Temporal Count Data: Introduction

-In contrast, count data analysis typically relies on observation models that explicitly capture their statistical properties, such as negative binomial likelihoods \cite{hilbe2011negative} or Poisson composed models.
+In contrast, count data analysis typically relies on observation models that explicitly capture their statistical properties, such as negative binomial likelihoods \cite{hilbe2011negative} or Poisson mixed models.
 Among these, Poisson log-normal (PLN) generative models \cite{aitchison1982statistical} are particularly compelling, as their latent Gaussian variables induce flexible dependencies across dimensions while preserving a well-grounded probabilistic interpretation \cite{chiquet2021poisson}.
-Yet, their potential for temporal representation learning and independent component analysis remain underexplored.
+Yet, while Poisson mixed models are showing promises in temporal count data applications, their potential for representation learning and ICA remain underexplored.

 In this work, we propose a generative framework for ICA of temporal count data using PLN models.
-To accommodate exogenous perturbations and regime changes in dynamics, we couple the PLN observation model with a switching linear dynamical system \cite{ghahramani2000variational}, enabling latent regime segmentation and regime-specific dynamical analysis.
-Leveraging the model’s structure, we establish identifiability of the latent components under mild assumptions, supporting principled downstream interpretation.
+To accommodate exogenous perturbations and regime changes in dynamics, we couple the PLN observation model with a switching linear dynamical system \cite{ghahramani2000variational}, enabling latent regime segmentation and globally nonlinear dynamics.
+Leveraging the model’s structure, we establish identifiability guarantees on the latent components under mild assumptions, supporting principled downstream interpretation.
 To learn the model parameters, we derive an efficient amortized variational inference procedure \cite{blei2017variational} that exploits conditional structure and uses a deep variational parameterization designed to scale to multivariate time series.
 To complement our identifiability results, we study several simulation regimes and demonstrate partial recovery of the mixing map in finite-sample setting.
-We then showcase the empirical relevance of the model on a gut microbiome study from \citet{bucci2016mdsine}, in which the inferred regimes align with documented perturbations, and the recovered components yield biologically meaningful taxa-level co-variation patterns.
-We also report an auxiliary forecasting benchmark against standard baselines as a quantitative evaluation of the proposed model.
+We then demonstrate the empirical relevance of the model on two real-world datasets: a gut microbiome study \cite{bucci2016mdsine}, where inferred regimes and components align with clinical perturbations and medically relevant microbial interactions; and a severe weather hazard dataset \cite{noaa1996storm}, where inferred regimes track seasonal structure while components recover known meteorological patterns.
+We also report an auxiliary forecasting benchmark against standard baselines as a quantitative evaluation of the model.

 Our methodological contributions are the following: (i) a generative model for ICA of temporal count data with regime switching for perturbation-aware analysis, (ii) identifiability guarantees for the mixing map up to standard ICA indeterminacies, and (iii) a structured amortized variational inference procedure to learn the model parameters.